jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 needle and feather formations.
 The chambers decay into a crawl, which almost unbelievably is over a smooth calcite floor.
-This leads to
-a classic boulder choke gallery (choking at the end).
+This leads to a classic boulder choke gallery (choking at the end).
-On the left
-a small boulder choke climb leads to the Queens Bed Chamber.
+On the left a small boulder choke climb leads to the Queens Bed Chamber.
-In this
-large room, the draught appears to disappear up towards the ceiling
+In this large room, the draught appears to disappear up towards the ceiling
-- both ends of the chamber are potential climbing projects (\textasciitilde{}+20m).
+- both ends of the chamber are potential climbing projects (\textasciitilde{}+20 m).

 The region is extremely reminiscent of Ogof Ffynnon Ddu II in Wales.

 ## Tolminska Korita

-This lead of Zimmer chamber had been discovered in 2001 but had lain unexplored until last year, when the first few pits of the active meander were pushed to a larger pitch.
-Korita developed into cascades of active pitches (Black Knight series) to a duck.
-The duck was soon
-bypassed by a 5m free climb into old phreatic level.
+This lead of Zimmer chamber had been discovered in 2001 but had lain unexplored until last year, when the first few pits of the active meander were pushed to a larger pitch. *Tolminska Korita* developed into cascades of active pitches (Black Knight series) to a duck.
+The duck was soon bypassed by a 5 m free climb into old phreatic level.

-The passage beyond
-soon diverges into two continuations:
+The passage beyond soon diverges into two continuations:

-### Sidewinder, Crack in Time
+### *Sidewinder*, *Crack in Time*

-The higher dust filled dry phreatic level (Sidewinder, Crack in Time) connects into \textsc{Envy} in the low level via free climbs and two small pitches.
+The higher dust filled dry phreatic level (*Sidewinder*, *Crack in Time*) connects into *Envy* in the low level via free climbs and two small pitches.
 It
-is not particularly surprisingly that the `Crack in Time' was not explored from below, as the connection is made by a long body-sized crawl above a thin (5 cm) crack connecting to known passage (Envy), which happily pops out at the top of a obscure 3 m free climb.
+is not particularly surprisingly that the *Crack in Time* was not explored from below, as the connection is made by a long body-sized crawl above a thin (5 cm) crack connecting to known passage (*Envy*), which happily pops out at the top of a obscure 3 m free climb.
-Connecting into a 2004 era permanent survey station, Korita now forms a second loop in Vrtnarija, forming Vrtnarija into a figure-8 shape with Friendship Gallery at the waist.
+Connecting into a 2004 era permanent survey station, Korita now forms a second loop in *Vrtnarija*, forming *Vrtnarija* into a figure-8 shape with *Friendship Gallery* at the waist.

-### White Bishop, Stalemate
+### *White Bishop*, *Stalemate*

-The active streamway descends
-two 10-15 m pitches connected with a spacious meander incorporating free climbable cascades, before ending in an impassable rift (-662 m).
+The active streamway descends two 10-15 m pitches connected with a spacious meander incorporating free climbable cascades, before ending in an impassable rift (-662 m).

-This water disappears into `blank mountain' on our survey, but would require considerable effort to progress, and Korita was thus derigged.
+This water disappears into 'blank mountain' on our survey, but would require considerable effort to progress, and Korita was thus derigged.

-## Roaring Floor Tease (Muddy Window off Happy Monday)
+## *Roaring* Floor Tease (*Muddy Window* off *Happy Monday*)

-This was regained by bolt climbing from the bottom of Happy Monday to regain the Muddy Window.
+This was regained by bolt climbing from the bottom of *Happy Monday* to regain the Muddy Window.

 The climb in the mud chamber was made, but quickly led to a large boulder blocking the way.
 A tight rift taking a large draught was left unpushed.
 Progress is believed to require expansion.

-Similarly the traverse to an inlet on Falls Road, and the continuation of Falls Road itself was left unpushed.
-A small dig was made in Friendship gallery beyond Prima junction, which led to a small unpushed pitch above a stream.
+Similarly the traverse to an inlet on *Falls Road*, and the continuation of *Falls Road* itself was left unpushed.
+A small dig was made in *Friendship Gallery* beyond *Prima Junction*, which led to a small unpushed pitch above a stream.

-## Deep Leads (Below \textsc{Big Rock Candy Mountain})
+## Deep Leads (Below *Big Rock Candy Mountain*)

-### Insomnia - Republika Streamway
+### *Insomnia* - *Republika* Streamway

-Last year a 'written off' streamway (Republika, leading from Red Cow) was found and pushed upstream to an aven fed watershed, then down the other limb to a rift pitch.
+Last year a 'written off' streamway (*Republika*, leading from *Red Cow*) was found and pushed upstream to an aven fed watershed, then down the other limb to a rift pitch.

 With the promise of being one of the deepest points of the cave a return in 2010 was obligatory.
-The pitch was found to be 41m and was pushed down a continuing active rift (Insomnia).
+The pitch was found to be 41 m and was pushed down a continuing active rift (*Insomnia*).
 The end is now only
-4m higher than Colorado Sump (the deepest known point of Vrtnarija).
+4 m higher than Colorado Sump (the deepest known point of *Vrtnarija*).
-Since the limit of exploration is above a small 4-5m pitch it is understood that in 2011 this will inevitably become the deepest passage in the system, and the signs are good for continuing development of depth.
+Since the limit of exploration is above a small 4-5 m pitch it is understood that in 2011 this will inevitably become the deepest passage in the system, and the signs are good for continuing development of depth.
-The end is 802m below the entrance of Vrtnarija, but the M2 (Kakna Jama) entrance is 75 m higher still, and a connection between the systems would make this point -877m deep overall, with potential for further depth extension.
+The end is 802 m below the entrance of *Vrtnarija*, but the *M2* (Kakna Jama) entrance is 75 m higher still, and a connection between the systems would make this point -877 m deep overall, with potential for further depth extension.

-###Balamory
+###*Balamory*

-A return to Balamory was thwarted by lack of rope of the exploratory party (one more pitch than expected on route), but the team made good use of the trip to the depths by recovering the camping mats from the deep 2004 camp (The Fridge, near Cactus Junction), and prospecting for other leads with some success.
+A return to *Balamory* was thwarted by lack of rope of the exploratory party (one more pitch than expected on route), but the team made good use of the trip to the depths by recovering the camping mats from the deep 2004 camp (The Fridge, near *Cactus Junction*), and prospecting for other leads with some success.

 ## Original Exploration Stories

-## Rerigging Vrtnarija
+## Rerigging *Vrtnarija*

 An early morning on expedition...
 I stumble my way down to the Bivi, late as ever, and set about fixing some coffee.
 It's a disturbing hive of activity.
-William and James KP are planning to rig as far as possible, replacing the rope below Pico with new and rebolting where necessary, Tetley is following them down and introducing the new cavers to Vrtnarija.
+William and James KP are planning to rig as far as possible, replacing the rope below *Pico* with new and rebolting where necessary, Tetley is following them down and introducing the new cavers to *Vrtnarija*.

 Excellent!
 Everything is in hand.
 Gergely suggests we follow up the rear with extra rope and rigging gear, preparing the ground for tomorrow's deep pushing.
 Looking forward to a nice, relaxing, afternoon trip, I don't bother to cram food into myself (I'm never that innately hungry in the mornings), and Gergely and I take the minimum of provisions.

-It's nice to be back in Vrtnarija again, after a year, and even the stepping aside on the pitches to allow the vast quantities of cavers to pass is fine.
+It's nice to be back in *Vrtnarija* again, after a year, and even the stepping aside on the pitches to allow the vast quantities of cavers to pass is fine.
 Eventually we pass everyone else & get to Swing, and find William and James KP.
 They're both pretty pissed off, putting a new bolt in on Swing and rigging the blasted thing has sapped their energy.